 - Car Card-Centered Operations: Some systems would rather strike off the waybill and move on directly to the detailed car cars.
 This system functions on the assumption that particular cars will always be used in a specific way, i.e., hauling certain loads.
 In this case, car cards show a general description of content, destination, and source.
 When car cards have to handle many operating trains, they are sometimes used by mixing it up with train cards.

-There’s an abundance of processes related to car cards where you plan your operations, something or the other to go with every model railroad.
-T
+There’s an abundance of processes related to car cards and waybills when you plan your operations, and there’s something for everyone’s model railroad!

 here’s a simple method if you have only one or two operations simultaneously.
 You could flip over each card to decide if the car is “empty” or “full” before the journey starts.

 How do you use Model Railroad Car Cards?

 All you have to do is follow the “Fold Here” line and make a fold right there (it’ll be at the bottom of the car) and tape it in position to make the waybill pocket.